cloudmesh/technologies/chapters/tech/ceph.md

 Ceph Block Storage provides users to mount Ceph as a provisioned block device.
 Ceph block devices stripe the data across the cluster.
 It also integrates with KVM.
-Thus, KVM’s have virtually unlimited storage [@fa18-523-68-www-ceph-block].
+Thus, KVM's have virtually unlimited storage [@fa18-523-68-www-ceph-block].

 Ceph also provides a traditional file system storage.
 Files are mapped to the objects in the cluster.
 Clients can mount the filesystem as a kernel and use it.